Fire in Missoula Westside displaces family

-A structure fire on the 1700 block of cooley street in Missoula has displaced a family.
+A house fire on the 1700 block of Cooley Street in Missoula has displaced a family, fire officials say.

 The fire started at approximately 3 p.m. when residents in the home were alerted by a smoke detector.

-Upon investigation they found smoke coming from a utility room.
-All residents were able to evacuate however one man did receive some minor burns.
+Upon investigation, they found smoke coming from a utility room.
+Everyone got out safely, although firefighters say one person did receive some minor burns.

 The cause of the fire is still under investigation at this time.

-Note: UPDATE: The family is asking the community for help with a GoFundMe, writing: